explosivo22/rinnaicontrolr/README.md

 ## Known Issues

-* Rinnai's API performs no authentication.
-Sorry, we can't fix this, we don't work for Rinnai.
+* Rinnai's API is having trouble setting recirculation longer than 5 minutes even from their APP.

 ## Future Plans

-* Perform authentication once Rinnai's API requires it.
 * asyncio interface.